JacksonAllan/CC/api_reference.md

 This macro declares a pointer-iterator (`el_ty *`) named `i_name`.
 It is equivalent to `for( el_ty *i_name = first( cntr ); i_name != end( cntr ); i_name = next( cntr, i_name ) )` and should be followed by the loop body.

+## Vector

-## Vector (a dynamic array that stores elements in contiguous memory)
+A `vec` is a dynamic array that stores elements in contiguous memory.

 ```c
 vec( el_ty ) cntr